ndwinton/configserver-client-demo/README.md

-# Simple Config Server Client demo
+# Simple Config Server Client Demo

 This is a simple demonstration of using a Spring Cloud config server, and particularly a Pivotal Application Service (e.g. PWS) config server service.

-The config server service instance was created on PWS using the following command:
+A config server service instance was created on PWS using the following command:

 ```bash